Sunday, 31 March 2019

 They were photographed by British anthropologist G. I. Jones before they were razed into a sand heap by British colonists and missionaries (!930s).
 Published Online in G.I.
 Jones Photo-Archives and in Catherine Acholonu, The Lost Testament of the Ancestors of Adam (2010).

-The Igbo tradition of building step-pyramids of graves of kings and heroes of renown died with the coming of Christianity and Colonist.
+The Igbo tradition of building step-pyramids of graves of kings and heroes of renown died with the coming of Christianity and Colonists.
 And they left tears, sorrow and blood, their regular trademark, including demolishing the only evidence of step pyramids South of the Sahara desert.

 The cache of goods excavated in Igbo Ukwu would fill two museums.
-A few of the artifacts are located in Nigerian museums, but the bulk of them are hidden away in the British Museum and Nigerians are not allowed to access them.
+A few of the artefacts are located in Nigerian museums, but the bulk of them are hidden away in the British Museum and Nigerians are not allowed to access them.

 End of part 9 of 10.
 Next blog 18/03/19.
 Were the remains of the body buried under one of the Nsude pyramids, which have been sitting in the British Museum for over 85 years gathering dust, that of Sargon the Great?

-Thursday 7 March 2019
+Thursday, 7 March 2019

 Sumerians, Adam, Igbo, Dravidian, African, Niger-Congo, Mande